gnargle/NeoGeoMiniRomEditor/README.md

 # HOW TO:

 1. load the exe.
 You'll be presented with a folder select dialog.
 2. Pick your NGMH/ASP folder.
 I only own an NGMH but in theory ASP should work just fine the same way.
+EDIT: Currently ASP WILL NOT WORK.
+I am working on changes to rectify this, but as I do not own an ASP myself I will not be able to verify the end product.
 3. The main window will load - it may load minimised for some reason.
 4. On the left of the window are two grids - the upper grid is the list of emulators set up on your device.
 The lower grid is the list of roms for the selected emulator.
 5. Selecting a rom in the lower grid will present you with the ROM data on the right of the window.
 The images, display name and directory/romid can be modified.